exploring the dark side of a parisian theme park

 What did you actually experience?

 The first time I was there after dark, I began to see a transformation of the scenery.
-Theme parks looks more like casinos now.
-Most games were games of skill and their rewards aimed at "grown up" children, such as mobile phones, motor bikes or even 500 euro bills.
+Commercial tactics have changed the orientation of theme parks towards something that looks more like a casino.
+With a quick glance during my first nightly visit, I could see that most games were games of skill and their rewards aimed at "grown up" children, such as mobile phones, motor bikes or even 500 euro bills.

 Theme parks are designed as spaces of innocence and childhood, but many people in your images aren't children -- they're groups of men.
 Tell us about that dynamic.